Regional Stay-At-Home Order Lifted

-On April 9, 2020, in line with guidance from the California Department of Public Health, the Orange County Health Officer issued a recommendation strongly encouraging all employees at essential businesses to wear a face-covering while at work and all residents engaged in essential activities outside the home to do the same.
+On April 9, 2020, in line with guidance from the California Department of Public Health, the Orange County Health Officer issued a recommendation strongly encouraging all employees at essential businesses to wear a face-covering while at work.
+All residents engaged in essential activities outside the home to do the same.

 Testing and Screening

 The State of California launched OnwardCA as an initiative of companies and foundations to get California workers displaced by COVID-19 back to work as quickly as possible.
-The online resource website (www.onwardca.org) will help employees access emergency resources, training for a new career and connections to employers seeking people with certain skill sets.
+The online resource website (www.onwardca.org) will help employees access emergency resources, train for a new career, and connect to employers seeking people with certain skill sets.